The island is protected from the tide and the waves by a stone levee that runs all along its border.

 There is a pergola of American grapes that is at its best in August and September, when the grapes ripen and spread their intense fragrance.

-A non-negligible detail is that the island has two artesian wells bringing it water from over 200 metres underground and is connected to local electric lines.
+The island has three artesian wells bringing it water from about 200 metres underground and, uniquely, is connected to local electric lines.

 Farm animals are free to roam the island without limits or cages and supplement their diets with grasses, insects and fruit.